 I need to say first that in vSphere 7 you cannot do image backups of the VCSA.
 This means tools like Veeam or Commvault cannot be used.
 I suspect if you try to restore it will not work!
 But this is not so bad as the built-in backup tool for the VCSA has been improved … Continue reading Backing Up VCSA in vSphere 7

 I wanted this article to be about installing 8.1 but I don't have that from vExpert or anywhere else yet.
-So 8.01 it is, and I will update as necessary for 8.1 when I have it. vRealize Operations is a monitoring and troubleshooting tool.
-What really enhances it's power is when you use Management Packs … Continue reading Installing vRealize Operations v8.01
+So 8.01 it is, and I will update as necessary for 8.1 when I have it (it is now updated for 8.1). vRealize Operations is a monitoring and troubleshooting tool.
+What really enhances it's power … Continue reading Installing vRealize Operations v8.01 / 8.1

 I started working with vSphere 7 when it was RC and it was pretty cool.
 So I was excited to get it into my lab for real use.
 Even though I do not yet have a vCenter license from vExpert yet.
 Here is my upgrade story - it is not the best one I have … Continue reading My vSphere 7.0 Upgrade story – step by step!

 Hello all, This release dropped last evening and has a lot of stuff in it.
 Things like iCloud folder sharing but also a lot of security updates.
 I have updated OTA one device (old iPad Air), and using the Catalina Finder another.
 The one I did with the Catalina finder is my work iPad (iPad … Continue reading iPadOS 13.4 now GA